Healthy Gluten Free Grains Your Body Will Absolutely Love

 The most antinutrients in the rice are in the outer layer and that's why I prefer eating white rice over brown rice.

-Brown rice and wild rice have some nutritional value, but they also contain phytates, lectins, and gut-irritating fibers.
+Brown rice and wild rice have some nutritional value, but they also contain phytates, lectins, and gut-irritating fibres.
 The same way some proteins are good and some are bad to your digestion.
-Same way there are good fibers and bad fibers.
-Before you make a decision to add a food item in your diet always look at what kind of proteins and what kind of fibers it has.
+The same way there are good fibres and bad fibres.
+Before you make a decision to add a food item in your diet always look at what kind of proteins and what kind of fibres it has.

 Parboiled rice is slightly better than normal white rice in that it has first been partially boiled with the outer layer still on, and then dried out and after that, the bran and germ are removed.
 This helps the rice to retain more of the nutrients, but even then, only about half of the nutrients are retained.